 - Preheat the oven to 180˚C fan / 200˚C / 356˚F convection / 392˚F

-- Season the chicken thighs with salt and pepper then fry in 1 tbsp olive oil over medium high heat until browned all over.
+- Season the chicken thighs with salt and pepper then fry in 1 tablespoon olive oil over medium high heat until browned all over.

-- Remove to a plate, cover with foil and cook the sliced onion with the other ½ tbsp oil for 5 minutes, adding a splash of water if they start to burn.
+- Remove to a plate, cover with foil and cook the sliced onion with the other ½ tablespoon oil for 5 minutes, adding a splash of water if they start to burn.

 - Add the red and green peppers/capsicum and fry for 3 minutes, then add the garlic and cook for a minute before stirring in the smoked paprika.